sanemet2/Regression-Project/PLAN.md

 *   **Other Parameters (`--header`, `--sheet`, `--output_dir`):** These remain optional command-line arguments with defaults (`0`, `Monthly`, `results`, respectively).
 The script does not prompt interactively for these.

+*   **Date Exclusion (`--exclude-period`):** Optionally specify date periods to remove from the analysis *before* calculations.
+Use the format `YYYY-MM-DD:YYYY-MM-DD`.
+This argument can be used multiple times to exclude several distinct periods.

 ## 4. Technical Stack

 *   **Language:** Python 3.x